Glowing skin is the best accessory there is. But how to get it is another story.

 The next layer, the dermis, contains hair follicles, sweat glands, nerve endings, oil glands, and blood vessels.
 It does a lot of the heavy lifting when it comes to the skin’s daily duties.

 The lowest level, the hypodermis, is made primarily of fat, and it serves to attach the dermis to your muscles and bones.
 It also helps regulate your body temperature.

 Anything you do to the epidermis will affect the other layers, which is why natural skin care is so important.

 By now you know that clean, natural skin care products are an important tool for keeping your skin in its best possible condition.
 But there are a lot of other factors that determine how well your largest organ is functioning.

 With that in mind, here are seven factors that affect your skin — and how you can use them to get better skin ASAP.

-But there’s a reason why human beings need to spend ⅓ of our lives asleep.
-How much rest we get directly affects how our skin looks and functions (not to mention all of the other aspects of our physical and mental health).
+How much rest we get directly affects how our skin looks and functions– not to mention all of the other aspects of our physical and mental health.

-While you sleep, your body repairs and renews everything, including your skin.
-Your glands produce human growth hormone, which is a key factor in repairing skin damage.
+While you sleep, your body repairs and renews itself, including your skin.
+Your glands produce human growth hormones, which is a key factor in repairing skin damage.
 They also secrete melatonin, which provides antioxidant effects to your skin.